Instrumental/instrumentald/INSTALL.md

 brew install instrumental/instrumentald/instrumentald
 ```

-The Homebrew formula does not add `/etc/instrumentald.toml` or set `instrumentald` to run at startup.
+The [Homebrew formula](https://github.com/Instrumental/homebrew-instrumentald/blob/master/Formula/instrumentald.rb) does not add `/etc/instrumentald.toml` or set `instrumentald` to run at startup.
 It's intended to make it easier to kick the tires, not for production metric gathering.

-### pkg
+### `pkg` Installer

-Download the pkp from the [releases page](https://github.com/Instrumental/instrumentald/releases), run it, then edit `/etc/instrumentald.toml` to configure.
+Download the pkg from the [releases page](https://github.com/Instrumental/instrumentald/releases), run it, then edit `/etc/instrumentald.toml` to configure.

 To make `instrumentald` run at startup, run: